 The Central Scotland Green Network Contribution is a capital item that offers a capital payment in addition to the woodland creation initial planting payment.

-Within the Central Scotland Green Network Contribution Area this payment recognises the additional costs of establishment where your application supports the delivery of the relevant forest and woodland strategy and where you apply for the following woodland creation options:
+This payment recognises the additional costs of establishment where your application supports the delivery of the relevant forest and woodland strategy.
+It can only be applied to certain woodland creation options.